Home Renovation In 2023: 15 Facts & Stats To Consider Before Renovating

-Can a kitchen remodel happen in two weeks?
+Can a kitchen renovation happen in two weeks?
 How often do US residents renovate their home?
 Let's break down the facts from fiction when discussing renovations in NYC.

 Home renovation is fun.
 There’s art, design, sledgehammers.
 Bathroom renovations transform everyday spaces into mini-spas, and a well-implemented kitchen remodel can make every snack an event.
 But even the most mercurial clients aren’t commissioning renovation services every week.
 Home renovation is a large, sometimes-in-a-lifetime undertaking.
 And because of this, the topic can be mired in mystery.

-To help anyone considering a remodel find transparency on key, high-level home renovation topics in 2023 and beyond, we’ve compiled 15 priority facts and statistics offering valuable insights to point renovations in the right direction.
+To help anyone considering a remodel find transparency on key, high-level home renovation topics in 2025 and beyond, we’ve compiled 15 priority facts and home remodeling statistics offering valuable insights to point renovations in the right direction.

 1) The Price Gap Between Renovated And Unrenovated Homes Is Widening